GeotrekCE/Geotrek-admin/docs/installation.rst

 Server migration
 ----------------
 It is a new installation with an additional backup/restore and a file transfert in between.
 The commands below are examples to adapt to your actual configuration (server names, database configuration).
+These commands apply to versions >= 2.33.
+If your version is below 2.33, please check the doc of your version.

 Backup settings, media files and database on the old server: